infinitered/gluegun/docs/runtime.md

-# The Gluegun API

-With the Gluegun API, you're able to load & execute commands.
+With the gluegun API, you're able to load & execute commands.

 Check out the [sniff](./sniff.md) module for detecting if your environment is able to run.

-# Spoiler

 Here's what we're about to cover.